 Wheat is the most important food grain cultivated in Norway.
 Its good baking properties makes it the most important cereal species for baking.
 High protein content with gluten proteins makes dough rise and keeps it from collapsing during the baking process.

-Wheat for human consumption is priced after quality.
-The minimum quality requirements are a hectolitre weight of 79, a protein content of 11,5% and a falling number over 200 to be classified as suitable for use in human food production.
-Wheat that doesn’t meet these quality requirements are used in animal feed.
+Bread wheat is priced based on quality requirements.
+The minimum requirements include a test weight of 79 kilograms per hectoliter, a protein content of 11.5%, and a falling number above 200 to be classified as bread wheat.
+Wheat that does not meet the requirements for food quality is used as animal feed.

 Until the 1970s almost all wheat for human consumption in Norway was imported.
 In the mid-1970s, efforts were started to provide Norwegian agriculture with wheat varieties that were adapted to the Norwegian climate through variety development and other initiatives.
 Since then, the Norwegian production of wheat for human consumption has increased from 0% self-sufficiency to around 75% in good years.